Published:

 • EIN Confirmation Letter: The CP 575 or 147C letter from the IRS.

-• BOI Reporting Confirmation: As of 2026, banks are federally required to verify Beneficial Ownership Information (BOI).
-Non-exempt LLCs must comply with these reporting rules before account opening to prevent delays.
+• BOI Reporting Confirmation: As of 2026, banks are required to verify Beneficial Ownership Information (BOI).
+Non-exempt LLCs must comply with these reporting rules before opening an account to prevent delays.

-Review a detailed guide on how to open a business bank account for LLC to ensure you have every specific document ready for your state.
+Review our detailed guide on how to open a business bank account for an LLC to ensure you have all the required documents ready.

 Step 3: Choose the right free bank account for your LLC's needs

 Evaluate banks based on your operational model.
-If you deal heavily in cash, you need a bank with a partner ATM network for deposits.
-If you manage multiple properties, prioritize a platform that allows you to how to structure rental property bank account with distinct sub-accounts for each unit.
+If you deal heavily in cash, choose a bank with a partner ATM network for deposits.
+If you manage multiple properties, choose a platform that lets you structure rental property bank accounts with sub-accounts for each property or LLC.

 Step 4: Complete the application

 Most modern platforms allow fully digital applications that take 10–15 minutes.
-Ensure all owners with 25% or more equity are present to sign or provide digital authorization.
+If you’re opening an account for multi-member LLCs, ensure all owners with 25% or more equity are present to sign or provide digital authorization.

 Step 5: Make your initial deposit